sterling-digital/grayside/AmiBroker/notes.md

 ### Solutions
 1. [Polygon.io](https://polygon.io/pricing) may be a good option.
 They are $200/mo for real-time data.
 Their API is attractive but they are not officially Amibroker supported (we would need to develop our own integration... much work work).
 2. Per Ref 1 above [see also Ref 3], "In order to use AmiBroker with any real-time data source you have to set up the database with appropriate data plug-in first.
 This is required only once at the database creation time.
-Instructions for setting up are available here: eSignal, ~~myTrack(defunct)~~, IQFeed, ~~QuoteTracker(limited )~~."
+Instructions for setting up are available here: eSignal, IQFeed."
  - **eSignal**:
 	 - Has official AmiBroker [integration](https://www.amibroker.com/guide/h_esignal.html)
 	 - Costs $228/month (Exchange Fees Not Included!) for streaming real-time data